yehia67/documentation/trinity/0.1/how-to-guides/create-an-account.md

-# Creating an account
+# Create an account

-Trinity creates a password-protected account that secures and stores your seeds on your mobile device or computer.
+**Trinity accounts are password-protected to secure and store your seeds on your mobile device or computer.**

 1. [Download and install Trinity](https://trinity.iota.org/)
 2. Open Trinity